Tree Nut Allergy Diet for Children

 Pine nuts (pignolia)

-Note: Talk to your health care provider about the need to avoid peanuts.
+Talk with your child's healthcare provider about the need to avoid peanuts.

 Filberts are hazelnuts.

-Ethnic foods, commercially prepared baked goods, and candy can be cross-contaminated with nuts since nuts are frequently used in these types of foods.
+Ethnic foods, commercially prepared baked goods, and candy can be cross-contaminated with nuts.
+This is because nuts are often used in these types of foods.

-Tree nuts are being added to an increasing variety of foods, such as barbecue sauces, cereals, crackers, and ice creams.
+Tree nuts are being added to a growing variety of foods.
+These include barbecue sauces, cereals, crackers, and ice creams.